eastmaels/steemblog.github.io/_posts/account/deanliu/2017-01-12_from-wall-cracks-to-art-all-you-need-is-creativity.md

 - - -

-This page is synchronized from the post: [From wall cracks to art - all you need is creativity](https://steemit.com/@deanliu/from-wall-cracks-to-art-all-you-need-is-creativity)
+This page is synchronized from the post: ['From wall cracks to art - all you need is creativity'](https://steemit.com/@deanliu/from-wall-cracks-to-art-all-you-need-is-creativity)